The Ultimate K-Swap Installation Guide

 K-Swap Fuel Rail

-The older Honda systems, such as the EP3 and DC5, use a non-return fuel system, but this is not very efficient and will not allow you to supply fuel for your new swap adequately.
+The older Honda systems, such as the EP3 and DC5, use a non-return fuel system, but it is inefficient and will not adequately supply fuel for your new swap.

-If you have an EP3 or DC5 and are struggling with the non-return system, have a read through our guide on how to build an Ep3 fuel return system!
+Note: If you have an EP3 or DC5 and are struggling with the non-return system, have a read through our guide on how to build an EP3 fuel return system!

 Anyway, back to the K-Swap goodness.

-The other advantage of going with a fuel rail such as the Hybrid Racing-specific K-Swap version is that they give you the option of running a centre feed rather than out of the side to keep the line tucked and the neatest it can be.
+The other advantage of going with a fuel rail, such as the Hybrid Racing-specific K-Swap version, is that it gives you the option to run a centre-feed rather than out of the side, keeping the line tucked and as neat as possible.

-As you already have to eliminate the OEM K-Series hardlines, you're better off going for a complete AN line system to build exactly how you want to.
+Since you already need to eliminate the OEM K-Series hardlines, you're better off going with a complete AN line system to build exactly how you want.

-There is much more scope with an aftermarket rail, and most of them feature orb06 or orb08 ports to allow for a more considerable flow volume than stock and simplify building the fuel system.
+There is much more scope with an aftermarket rail, and most feature ORB06 or ORB08 ports to allow higher flow than stock and simplify fuel system building.

 Fuel Pressure Regulator

-The next thing on the fuel-related list would be a fuel pressure regulator.
+The next part on the fuel-related list would be a fuel pressure regulator.

-A few options are available, but the best way to choose this is to match the ports to your fuel rail and lines to ensure you don't have any step-ups or downs in the system to allow for the most significant amount of flow possible.
+A few options are available here, but the best way to choose is to match the ports to your fuel rail and lines to avoid step-ups or downs in the system, allowing the most flow possible.

-For example, if you chose a K-Swap Hybrid Racing fuel rail with AN06 male fittings out of the rail, you should match this to an AN06 fuel pressure regulator.
+For example, if you chose a K-Swap Hybrid Racing fuel rail with AN06 male fittings, you should match it with an AN06 fuel pressure regulator.

-Using AN06 will make everything much easier to install and removes the need for adapters.
+Using AN06 will make installation much easier and eliminate the need for adapters.

-To learn about AN fittings and the best way to use them, head over to our AN fitting blog, where we explain all this in depth.
+If you wish to learn about AN fittings and the best way to use them/install them, head over to our AN fitting blog, where we explain all this in depth.

 Fuel Line Kit

-We briefly mentioned this above, but a few things are worth pointing out.
-Firstly the type of fuel hose you use would depend on the fuel you are planning to run.
+We briefly mentioned this above, but there are a few points worth noting.
+Firstly, the type of fuel hose you use depends on the fuel you plan to run.

-If it's only pump fuel, then a push-on or braided rubber hose would be fine, but if you're going for race fuel or anything higher octane than pump fuel, you would need to use braided PTFE hose.
+If it's only pump fuel, a push-on or braided rubber hose would be fine, but if you're going for race fuel or anything higher octane than pump fuel, you would need a braided PTFE hose.

-Most of our customers are moving towards using PTFE anyway for futureproofing, as the only downside is that it isn't as flexible as rubber-lined hose but doesn't degrade.
+Most of our customers are moving towards using PTFE anyway for futureproofing, as the only downside is that it isn't as flexible as a rubber-lined hose, but it doesn't degrade.

-If you want to avoid building your line and want an off-the-shelf kit, then Hybrid Racing make a few direct bolt-on kits to allow you to use your OEM fuel filter setup.
+If you want to avoid building your line and want an off-the-shelf kit, Hybrid Racing offers a few direct bolt-on kits that let you use your OEM fuel filter setup.

-They also make a tucked fuel line kit that includes a filter, which would be the best option if you wanted to tuck as many of the lines as possible.
+They also make a tucked fuel line kit that includes a filter, which would be the best option if you want to tuck as many lines as possible.

 Optional K-Swap Parts

-All the parts in this next section are optional, and only quality-of-life improvements or kits to save space in the engine bay.
+All the parts in this next section are optional; only quality-of-life improvements or space-saving kits for the engine bay.

 These won't stop the K-Swap from working, but for some people are hugely vital whether it's being used as a daily or a full race car.

-There are a few advantages of running some of these kits, such as the alternator relocation power steering/air conditioning delete kit, which will allow for larger inlet manifolds and to save space.
+There are a few advantages to running some of these kits, such as the alternator relocation and power steering/air conditioning delete kit, which allow for larger inlet manifolds and save space.

-Also, an electric water pump conversion kit removes the stock water pump in favour of a pump which can be controlled via the ECU or a separate controller to allow complete control over your flow rate.
+Also, an electric water pump conversion kit replaces the stock water pump with one that can be controlled via the ECU or a separate controller, allowing complete control over your flow rate.

 The list we would recommend looking at for optional K-Swap parts would be: